 There is also another recently recognized state called Normocalcemic Primary Hyperparathyroidism.
 It is when the blood parathyroid hormone (PTH) levels are higher than normal, but the blood calcium level is normal in patients who do not have secondary hyperparathyroidism disease.
 Patients can have blood calcium levels that are occasionally high.
 Many patients with Normocalcemic pHPT will go on to develop classic pHPT.
 However, not all patients will go on to develop classic pHPT, and in fact some never progress at all.
 This is mentioned here.

 Another clue that one might have hyperparathyroidism is when phosphorus goes too high.
 (Others may have low levels, tho.)

-Note that if your PTH is over 40, you shouldn’t see calcium levels higher than 10.
+Note that if your PTH is over 40, you shouldn’t see calcium levels higher than 10 when the range is 8.0-10.0.
 Here’s another way to evaluate your results.